henichole/Quora-Studies/README.md

 The results are presented in the following Tableau Public sheets and dashboards.
 Please note that if you click into the interactive link, it would be easier to understand the trend.

-# 1. Originality Score Ranking By Topic:
+# 1. Originality Score Ranking By Topic
 (Interactive Link: https://public.tableau.com/app/profile/ao.he/viz/QuoraTopicsOriginalityRanking/TopicRanking)

 1. Score interpretation: a score of 0.3882 shows a 38.82% confidence rate of human-generated content and 61.18% AI-generated, and a score of 0.9446 shows a 94.46% confidence rate of human-generated content and 5.54% AI-generated, according to Originality.AI v2.0.